macleginn/bivaltyp/content/languages/descriptions/Kurdish_Sorani.md

 ### Case system

 Case does not play a significant role in the grammar of Sorani Kurdish.
-In some contexts, non-subjects (e.g. objects within prepositional phrases) are marked with the only residual case marker *-î* (glossed as "OBL" in the dataset below), as in (13).
+In some contexts, direct objects and objects within prepositional phrases are marked with the only residual case marker *-î* (glossed as "OBL" in the dataset below), as in (13).

 ```